 In a worldwide economy, many projects will exist with working team members spread across the globe.
-Along with this come a chance for you to work overseas through your business.
-In doing so, you can then experience different tastes and new cultures.
+While bearing this in mind, you may have a chance to contract abroad through your business.
+When you undertake some contract work overseas, you can experience different tastes and new cultures.

 The rules for claiming expenses

-As a business owner, you should be familiar with the rules when it comes to claiming an expense back home in the UK.
+As a business owner and limited company contractor, you should know the rules when claiming an expense back home in the UK.
 These are as follows:

 - It must be `wholly, exclusively and necessary’ for your business; and

-The types of costs that you can claim will be your flights, accommodation costs, business travel getting around, meal costs.
 There are also benchmark rates available (see below).
-In addition, you can also claim for Personal Incidental Expenses (PIEs) at £10 per night when you work abroad.
+In addition, you can also claim Personal Incidental Expenses (PIEs) at £10 per night when you work abroad.

-I also have a separate guide that covers relocation costs -this covers where you are actually moving your primary place of residence.
+We also have a separate guide that covers relocation costs.
+This covers where you are moving your primary place of residence.

-First of all, when you are working abroad, the same principles apply as above.
+As part of working abroad, the same principles above apply regarding claiming your expenses.
 Therefore, when you incur any expenses, it is key that they are `wholly, exclusively, and necessary.’
-Also, you always need to ask for a receipt when you pay for an expense.
-Receipts should be kept with your business records.
+Please remember that you always need to ask for a receipt when you pay for an expense.
+Your receipts should be kept with your business records.

-What’s more, while you are away you can experience the different food and drinks.
-Please note, though, the taxman is on the lookout for any expenses that are not exclusively for your business.
+Moreover, while you are away, you can experience the different food and drinks.
+Please note, though, that the taxman is on the lookout for any expenses that are not exclusively for your business.
 The taxman is on the lookout even more, when you work abroad compared to your UK expenses.

-Please note where there is a duality of purpose, a cost is not an allowable one. `Duality of purpose’ means there is a mix of business and personal element to a claim, and as such, you cannot claim this.
+In addition, where there is a duality of purpose, a cost is not an allowable one. `Duality of purpose’ means a mix of business and personal elements is included in an expense.
+Therefore, you cannot claim this.
 In this instance, it could mean you were taking a week abroad for a holiday with only one day or part of one day meeting a potential business contact.

-First of all, I would not advise you to mix business trips with holidays.
-If a contractor delays his return home to spend a few days on the beach or spend time sightseeing, then he cannot reclaim any of the costs as a business expense.
-Likewise, if the contractor takes his wife and she spends her time in the hotel spa while the contractor is meeting with the client again, he cannot claim the cost as a business expense as `duality of purpose’ has been established.
+First, we would not advise you to mix business trips with holidays.
+If a contractor delays his return home to spend a few days on the beach or spend some time sightseeing, he cannot reclaim any of the costs as a business expense.
+Likewise, if the contractor takes his wife and she spends her time in the hotel spa while the contractor is meeting with the client again, he cannot claim the cost as a business expense.
+This is because a `duality of purpose’ has been established.

 Please take account of the above as these are key when claiming for such costs.

 Further to the above, HMRC will approve certain business expenses when it is clear that it was for a business purpose.
-Indeed, this will be a purpose that motivates the expense and no other clear purpose.
-HMRC will unlikely dispute a claim if there is a minor amount of personal element to a business trip such as sightseeing in their spare time.
-HMRC will challenge expenses when they have a reason to believe an expense has a dual purpose; therefore, please be careful.
+Indeed, this will be a purpose that motivates the cost and no other clear purpose.
+HMRC will unlikely dispute a claim if there is a minor personal element to a business trip, such as sightseeing in their spare time.
+HMRC will challenge expenses when they have a reason to believe an expense has a dual purpose; therefore, please be careful..